rbb-aledade/aledade-task/terraform_vpc-instance/README.md

 Before we applying our terraform files, we need to create an S3 bucket for each environment!
 The bucket name will be added in _.tfvars_ files.
+The versioning and encryption features can be enabled when the bucket is created.

 In the configurations folder, update the variables for VPCs and Instances for each environment.